- 1. Health Issues

 Immediate Help Available In Absence Of Vet

 If you can’t get your pet to the veterinarian right away, there are some over-the-counter medications that vets even recommend.

-Certain Medications Can Cause Vomiting
+7. Certain Medications Can Cause Vomiting

-As a dog owner, you need to be aware when your dog laps up his entire bowl of water in one go.
+As a dog owner, you must be aware when your dog laps up his entire water bowl in one go.

-We all know that taking a new type of antibiotic can give you some nasty side effects, and so it is with a dog.
+We all know that taking a new antibiotic can give you some nasty side effects, so it is with a dog.

 A dry mouth and thirst can be some of the side effects.

 There are many causes of polydipsia in dogs, and several medications can cause excessive thirst and electrolyte deficiencies.

 Can I Stop My Dog From Throwing Up After Drinking Water?